learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 ## Objectives

+You will be able to:

 * Evaluate classification models using various metrics
 * Define and understand ROC and AUC

+## The ROC curve

 The Receiver Operater Characteristic curve (ROC curve) which illustrates the false positive against false negative rate of our classifier.
 When training a classifier, we are hoping the ROC curve will hug the upper left corner of our graph.
 A classifier with 50-50 accuracy is deemed 'worthless'; this is no better then random guessing, as in the case of a coin flip.